Le guide ultime de la vente d'une entreprise

 External communication

-External communication aims to inform customers, partners and other stakeholders of changes related to the acquisition.
+External communication aims to inform customers, partners, and other stakeholders of changes related to the acquisition.
 It must be proactive to manage perceptions and preserve the company's reputation.

-Using PR to Build Value
+Using Public Relations to Build Value

-Promote company strengths
+Promote the company's strengths

 Managing public perceptions